 Security Risks of the Digital Age

-Hackers are everywhere, and it’s been that way for over 30 years.
-Anything you connect to the Internet is immediately vulnerable.
+Hackers are everywhere, and it’s been that way for years.
+Anything you connect to the internet is immediately vulnerable.
 Even the best security isn’t a 100% guarantee that you’re safe.

 In 2011, Sony’s PlayStation network was hacked, which caused a multitude of problems for the electronics giant.
 A couple weeks after a server update was released, hackers exploited a vulnerability in Sony’s older version.
 They gained access to customer databases and compromised over 70 million customers.
 In recent years, there have been well-publicized breaches at stores like Target and Home Depot.

 You may not have the customer base of Sony or Home Depot, but any size business could experience a breach.
+In fact, small businesses are often more likely to be targeted due to less sophisticated systems.
 Hackers and credit card skimmers target any vulnerabilities in a network to access the hundreds or thousands of customers you have.

 Fortunately, the payments industry helps you fight against breaches.
 Chip credit cards, mobile, and contactless payments have introduced a bevy of technological and legal considerations to keep everything safe for the businesses involved.
 But at the end of the day, if you process or store customer payment information, you’re a potential target for theft.
 PCI DSS serves as a foundation for basic business security practices to protect your business.

 When you change payment processors, upgrade your POS to accept chip payments, accept mobile payment options like PayPal, Samsung Pay, or Apple Pay, install mobile POS platforms, or make any changes, you must notify the PCI Security Standards Council, which will validate the end-2-end security of your payment processing system.